MithamoMorgan/Best_EDA_Practice_Tips/README.md

 **NB:** EDA is iterative and exploratory in nature.
 It guides how you frame your analysis, leading to hypothesis generation and further analysis or modeling.

 **Key Components of EDA:** </br>
-  i.
-Descriptive Statistics: Summarize and describe main features of the dataset</br>
+  -> Descriptive Statistics: Summarize and describe main features of the dataset</br>
-  ii.
-Data Visualization: Use various plots to see the distribution and relationships between variables.</br>
+  -> Data Visualization: Use various plots to see the distribution and relationships between variables.</br>

     * Univariate Graphical/ Non-Graphical</br>
     * Bivariate Graphical/ Non-Graphical</br>
     * Multivariate Graphical/ Non-Graphical</br>

-  iii.
-Correlation Analysis: Determine how variables are related to each other.</br>
+  -> Correlation Analysis: Determine how variables are related to each other.</br>
-  iv.
-Outlier Detection: Identify and handle unusual observations in the dataset.</br>
+  -> Outlier Detection: Identify and handle unusual observations in the dataset.</br>

 ### 8. Statistics Summary